anoopsarkar/nlp-class/analogy.md

 ## The Data

-The Google word analogy dataset (Mikolov et al., 2013a) was collected for the following paper on word vectors:
+The `dev` and `test` set for this homework is taken from the Google word analogy dataset (Mikolov et al., 2013a) was collected for the following paper on word vectors:

 > Tomas Mikolov, Kai Chen, Greg Corrado, and Jeffrey Dean.
 2013a.
-Efficient estimation of word representations in vector space.
-CoRR, abs/1301.3781
+Efficient estimation of word representations in vector space. https://arxiv.org/abs/1301.3781

 The dataset contains 19544 questions and covers 14 relation types, 7 of which are semantic in nature and 7 are morpho-syntactic (each